spacehooks/senp/README.md

-<h1 align="center">Sling</h1>
+<h1 align="center">Senp</h1>

-Sling is a very simple reactive library based on triggers.
+Senp is a very simple reactive library based on triggers.
 It was inspired by [this article](https://www.monterail.com/blog/2016/how-to-build-a-reactive-engine-in-javascript-part-1-observable-objects) and is heavily focused on it.

 ![](./assets/sling_logo.svg)